atilaneves/DIPs/safe-by-default.md

 function and in those cases this DIP proposes that there will be no default.
 All declarations (i.e. functions with no body) must have exactly one of the `@safe`/`@trusted`/`@system` annotations or the module that contains them will fail to compile.
+The annotations can be individual or as part of `@safe:` or `@trusted {}` blocks.
 This will handle the common case of declaring functions that are implemented in another language.

 ## Breaking Changes and Deprecations